Ehsan-Nezami/compact-rf-upconverter-sdr/README.md

 * RF Hardware Design
 * PCB Design (EasyEDA)
 * SMD Implementation
-* SDR-Based Signal Analysis
+* SDR Signal Analysis
 * System-Level Debugging

 ---

-## Power Supply Considerations

-For improved noise performance during testing, a clean power source such as a battery or high-quality power bank is recommended instead of a laptop USB port.

-Laptop USB ports may introduce switching noise and ground contamination, which can affect RF signal purity and measurement accuracy.

-Using an isolated or battery-powered supply helps reduce unwanted noise coupling into the RF front-end and improves measurement reliability during spectrum analysis.

----

 ## Note

-This project is part of a broader exploration of RF systems and hardware-level signal analysis.
+This project is part of an ongoing exploration of RF systems and hardware-level signal processing.